 Sign up for free and search for lesson plans for your child.
 You can even find free templates for daily schedules, and you can create worksheets.

-These are some of my favorite websites that I use in my classroom that are offering free trials with great resources.
+These are some of my favorite websites that I use in my classroom to offer free trials with great resources.

 A free 30-day trial of Scholastic’s non-fiction magazine for Kindergarten.